catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 - ``flags``: optional flags to provide extra

-Cluster Access Using kubeconfig Files
+Cluster access using kubeconfig files
 -------------------------------------

 The kubectl command-line tool uses kubeconfig files to find the information it